 Today, that trend continues.
-Though statistics say that nearly 93 percent—more than 100 million—of the Philippine population belongs to the Christian denomination (like Catholicism, Protestantism, Iglesia ni Cristo, Aglipayan Church, and others), there is still a good number of Filipinos who are Muslim, Buddhist, or practicing some form of folk religion.
+Though statistics say that nearly 93 percent of the Philippine population belongs to the Christian denomination (like Catholicism, Protestantism, Iglesia ni Cristo, Aglipayan Church, and others), there is still a good number of Filipinos who are Muslim, Buddhist, or practicing some form of folk religion.

 “Our faith is really part of our being,” said Ozamiz Archbishop Martin Jumoad in an interview on the importance of religion to Filipinos.
 “Man is grounded on the other.
 Man is not complete when he cannot express his religious convictions publicly.”